 We require the smaller particles, such as those that we take in from food, to build back into the larger particles, such as muscle tissue, needed for growth and recovery.

-To avoid the body slipping into catabolic states too often throughout the day, we want to provide it with fuel consistantly to keep supplies available for recovery.
+To avoid the body slipping into catabolic states too often throughout the day, we want to provide it with fuel somewhat consistently to keep supplies available for recovery and further growth.
 We’ve all been in the situation where we’ve noticed a change in mood state and feelings of lethargy as blood sugar begins to drop.
 No one enjoys being hangry…

 By abiding by this sub-principle we also adhere to the concept of the 2/3 by 2/3 guideline, two thirds of calories consumed by two thirds of the day.
 By meeting the requirement for our first 3 meals of the day (2/3 by 2/3) we meet our satiation needs.
 On days where we skip a meal, we push the need for satiation further into the day, increasing the likelihood of binge eating late in the evening.